SujitJustineBarwa/Hackathon-2024/flood fill simulation/README.md

-# Simulation for flood fil algorithm
+# Simulation for flood fill algorithm

 In this section, a python code is presented where a web app has been designed which simulates the maze and the working of the flood fill algorithm.The dash library is used.